JetBrains-Research/span/README.md

 ```
 <chromosome> <peak start offset> <peak end offset> <peak_name> <score> . <coverage or fold/change> <-log p-value> <-log Q-value>
 ```

-`analyze` reports p- and [Q-values] [q] for the null-hypothesis that a given bin is not enriched with ChIP-Seq modification.
-Peaks are formed from a list of truly (in the FDR sense) **enriched** bins for the analyzed biological condition by thresholding the Q-value with a threshold `alpha` and merging close peaks using `gap` option to broad ones.
-This is equivalent to controlling FDR at level `alpha`.
-If control is given it will be used with `fragment_size` to compute coverage for analysis.

 Examples: